Read, write, speak, and research better—and make the most of your FIT education.

 - researching and summarizing

 - thesis and support

 - English as a second language (including pronunciation, oral presentation skills, and conversation)

-In collaboration with the School of Continuing and Professional Studies, the Educational Skills Department offers two non-credit ESL programs:
+In collaboration with the Center for Continuing and Professional Studies, the Educational Skills Department offers two non-credit ESL programs: